guzmanwolfrank/Data/ManhattanRE/readme.md

 ## Goals

-Our goal is to use SQL queries to help analyze data from Zillow's Top Tier Housing Data.
-Our goals are also to see what changes have occured on Top Tier Home Values in all 50 states and Washington DC.
+Our goal is to use SQL queries to help analyze data from different neighborhoods across Manhattan.

 ## Initial Questions